adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 4. Using the logout button from the previous task, refactor to use FRUser to logout both session and OAuth tokens

 #### How to track progress
-A commit log kept bellow, should be updated using only the `update-readme-commits.sh` which will remove any risk of stale data or human error.
+A commit log kept at the bottom of this page, should be updated using only the `update-readme-commits.sh` which will remove any risk of stale data or human error.

 #### Commits style